logo

 • 2 schools offer a degree in substance abuse counseling.1,2

-• Across 4 schools, 9 counseling programs are accredited by CACREP.2
+• Across 3 schools, 8 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Idaho Counseling Schools and Programs

-Below, we have compiled a table with useful data that will help you compare the public and not-for-profit four-year colleges and universities in Idaho offering counseling programs in these five main areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Use the table to compare each school by program type offered, graduation rate, and net price per year.
+Below, we have compiled a table with useful data that will help you compare the public and not-for-profit colleges and universities in Idaho offering counseling programs in these five main areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 You can learn more about the steps to counseling licensure in Idaho by visiting our license requirements page.

 School NameCACREP-